Sites run by academics

 Stanford Encyclopedia of Philosophy

 “The Stanford Encyclopedia of Philosophy organizes scholars from around the world in philosophy and related disciplines to create and maintain an up-to-date reference work“, an encyclopedia which is thorough and freely accessible.
-Relevant entries include: Adam Smith’s Moral and Political Philosophy / Business Ethics / Economics and Economic Justice / Exploitation / Friedrich Hayek / Game Theory and Ethics / Karl Marx / Libertarianism / Markets / Philosophy of Economics
+Relevant entries include: Adam Smith’s Moral and Political Philosophy / Business Ethics / Economics and Economic Justice / Exploitation / Friedrich Hayek / Game Theory and Ethics / Karl Marx / Libertarianism / Markets / Philosophy of Economics / Philosophy of Money and Finance

 The Fraser Institute, a Canadian research and educational organization, has developed an online map of economic freedom in countries around the world.
 “The cornerstones of economic freedom“, they say, “are (1) personal choice, (2) voluntary exchange coordinated by markets, (3) freedom to enter and compete in markets, and (4) protection of persons and their property from aggression by others.”
 The map contains data from 1970 to 2015.